jbiatek/BSGRulebook/rulebook.md

 #### Choosing players for Sickbay/Brig

-In general, players may make choices even if they know that they cannot fulfill the consequences of that choice.
-However, when choosing a character to send to the Brig or Sickbay, the end result must be a character moving from somewhere else to that location *if possible*.
-Characters with restricted movement (like being in the Brig, Helo's "Stranded", or a revealed Cylon) and characters that are already in that location are *not* valid targets to be sent to Sickbay or the Brig.
+In general, players are allowed to make choices even if they know that they cannot actually fulfill the consequences of that choice.
+However, one exception is targeting players to be sent to the Brig or Sickbay.
+Players who are incapable of moving to the indicated location for any reason are *not* allowed to be chosen as the target.
+This includes any character with restricted movement (characters that are in the Brig, Helo while he is "Stranded", revealed Cylons) and characters already in that location.
+If possible, a character must be targeted that can actually be moved from somewhere else to the indicated location.

-If no player exists who can be sent to the Brig or Sickbay, the overall effect can still be chosen, and the result is that nothing happens.
+If no characters exist that can be legally targeted, the effect is resolved and nothing happens.
 If a subsequent effect depended on which character was chosen (for example, "Choose a character to send to Sickbay, then look at one of their Loyalty cards"), the subsequent effect is also skipped because no player could be chosen.

-If such an effect targets a specific player, like the President, and that player cannot be moved or is already in that location, the effect can still be chosen, and the result is that nothing happens.
-For example, if given a choice between "Lose 2 morale" and "send the President to Sickbay", but the President is in the Brig, the second option can be chosen to avoid losing morale.
+Note that this restriction only applies to choosing *which* character gets moved.
+Players are still allowed to select the "choose a character to send to the Brig/Sickbay" option even if they know that there are no legal targets.
+Similarly, if the option does not offer a choice, like "Send the President to Sickbay", the option can still be chosen if the specified target is not capable of being moved.
+Again, the result is that nothing happens.

 #### Colonial One